autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/ground-lidar-calibration/index.md

 You need to apply this calibration method to each lidar separately, so our bag should contain all lidars to be calibrated.

+We need a sample bag file for the ground-lidar calibration process which includes raw lidar topics.

 ??? note "ROS 2 Bag example of our ground-based calibration process for tutorial_vehicle"

     ```sh